veganstraightedge/hypertextql/definition/table.md

 ### Columns

-Each column MUST be in a `th` tag.
+Each database table schema column MUST be in a `th` tag.

 ```html
 <table id="users">